burnttoastdev/Trade-Upgrade/README.md

 ## Find a Bug?

-If you encounter any issues or have suggestions for improvements, please submit them using the "Issues" tab at the top of this page.
+If you encounter any issues or have suggestions for improvements, please submit them using the "Issues" tab at the top of the page.

 ## Like this Project?